tldr-pages/tldr/pages/common/argos-translate.md

 `argospm list`

-- Show translation pairs from English available to be installed:
+- Show translation pairs from English that are available to be installed:

 `argospm search --from-lang en`